Sunday, July 29, 2018

 The CryptO'pinion?

-Cud Lee's Quest is crudely entertaining but one I'm unsure will appeal to everyone because it's hardly a conventional platformer.
-What I love is the freedom we're given and the speed at which to explore our strange world.
-Also, the ability to float (err jump) with such great efficiency through the screens - that is superb!!
-Genuinely, one of the silliest yet most compelling games I've played - so why not have yourself a daft hour?
-Enjoy it!!
+Cud Lee's Quest is crudely entertaining and I think that's the point.
+I am unsure it will appeal to everyone because it's hardly a conventional platformer.
+What I love is the freedom we're given and the speed at which to explore a strange world.
+Also, the ability to float (err jump) with such great efficiency through the screens is utterly superb.

 Grab the disk image if you're tempted?